amezin/resume/resume.md

 - Various deployment and monitoring tools.
 - Jenkins pipelines for automated builds, tests, and deployment.
 - docker-compose-based test environment.

+Gradually moved all source code repositories (more than 100 of them) from Mercurial/BitBucket to Git/GitLab, preserving the entire history, without interrupting other people's work.

 ### Software Engineer at [GreatFruit](http://greatfruit.org/)